Reckitt Benckiser Group (LON:RB) Given a GBX 6,200 Price Target by Credit Suisse Group Analysts

-Reckitt Benckiser Group (LON:RB – Get Rating) has been assigned a GBX 6,200 ($76.06) target price by equities researchers at Credit Suisse Group in a report released on Tuesday, Borsen Zeitung reports.
+Credit Suisse Group set a GBX 6,200 ($75.32) price target on Reckitt Benckiser Group (LON:RB – Get Rating) in a research note issued to investors on Monday, Borsen Zeitung reports.

-A number of other brokerages also recently issued reports on RB.
-Barclays set a GBX 8,200 ($100.60) price target on shares of Reckitt Benckiser Group in a report on Thursday, October 27th.
-UBS Group set a GBX 7,800 ($95.69) price objective on shares of Reckitt Benckiser Group in a research report on Wednesday, October 26th.
-Deutsche Bank Aktiengesellschaft set a GBX 6,750 ($82.81) price target on shares of Reckitt Benckiser Group in a research report on Friday, November 18th.
-JPMorgan Chase & Co. set a GBX 7,500 ($92.01) price objective on shares of Reckitt Benckiser Group in a research note on Thursday, December 1st.
-Finally, The Goldman Sachs Group set a GBX 6,800 ($83.43) target price on shares of Reckitt Benckiser Group in a research note on Thursday, October 27th.
+Several other research firms have also recently weighed in on RB.
+Sanford C. Bernstein set a GBX 6,100 ($74.10) price target on shares of Reckitt Benckiser Group in a report on Monday, December 5th.
+Jefferies Financial Group set a GBX 5,620 ($68.27) price target on shares of Reckitt Benckiser Group in a report on Tuesday, November 1st.
+The Goldman Sachs Group set a GBX 6,800 ($82.60) price target on shares of Reckitt Benckiser Group in a report on Thursday, October 27th.
+JPMorgan Chase & Co. set a GBX 7,500 ($91.11) target price on shares of Reckitt Benckiser Group in a report on Thursday, December 15th.
+Finally, Barclays set a GBX 8,200 ($99.61) target price on shares of Reckitt Benckiser Group in a report on Thursday, October 27th.

 About Reckitt Benckiser Group